 Boston College is Affiliated With the Roman Catholic Faith.

-Like many colleges with a religious affiliation, Boston College is not "faith based" and is therefore unlikely to require a religious studies component.
+Some, but not all, schools with a religious affiliation may require a statement of faith or religious studies component.
+Contact the school to see what their requirements are.
 If an affinity with the Roman Catholic faith interests you, check out our ranking of The Best Roman Catholic Colleges and Universities.

 Boston College Has a Disability Services Site

 Individuals with disabilities make up 11.0% of the student population at Boston College.
 For more information on policies and accommodations that the college provides to ensure all students get the opportunity to participate, you can visit Boston College Disability Services.

 While not a "service academy", Boston College does offer support for veterans and those seeking a career in the armed forces.
 Undergraduates have access to one or more ROTC programs and there is an active student veterans group on campus.
 For more information on policies related to veterans, you can visit Boston College Veteran Services .
 For more information, check out our Boston College for Veterans Guide.